L a S c a l a I t a l i a n G r e y h o u n d s: W h o A r e W e ?

 A past president of the Italian Greyhound Club of America, I have been the IG breed columnist for the AKC Gazette since 1975.
 I have had four books on the Italian Greyhound published, am a regular columnist for the Italian Greyhound Magazine (and The Windhound during that magazine's existence) and have contributed to several other periodicals articles on subjects that include dogs, travel, music and exotic pets.
 Approved by AKC to judge several toy breeds: Chihuahuas - Long and Smooth Coats, Chinese Cresteds, Italian Greyhounds, Maltese, Miniature Pinschers, Pekingese, Pugs, and Silky Terriers as well as Junior Showmanship Competition.
 I've judged the IG national specialty twice, as well as the Houston regional.
 In 1989 I judged the Italian Greyhound specialty in Australia.
 In 1998 I judged an IG specialty in Italy, its acknowledged country of origin.
 In 2013 I judged a specialty in Japan.
 Most important to me, I have met and corresponded with IG aficionados all over the world.
 What better way to keep learning?

-I currently live in Murrieta, California with my husband, Don, eight Italian Greyhounds, an Eclectus parrot and a Sulcata tortoise.
+I currently live in Murrieta, California with my husband, Don, eight Italian Greyhounds, and an Eclectus parrot.

 In May of 1997 fate stepped in when (at a dog show, of course) I met